-All applicants should be physically able to perform ordinary class and laboratory functions that are required by the program of study.
-Some programs require special immunizations or the submission of medical reports.
+All applicants should be physically able to perform ordinary class and clinical laboratory functions that are required by the program of study.
+Some programs of studies require special immunizations or the submission of medical reports.
+These documents will be requested directly from the applicable department.

-Transfer from Other Institutions
+Transfers from Other Institutions

-An original official college transcript is required for consideration of transfer credit.
-A course appearing as transfer credit on an official transcript is not eligible for transfer credit.
-Students who have attended college outside the United States must have their transcripts evaluated by an outside professional credential evaluation service before any credit will be considered for transfer (suggested agencies).
+An official college transcript for all previously attended institutions in which transfer credit is sought is required for consideration of transfer credit.
+Students who have attended college outside the United States must have their transcripts evaluated on a course-by-course basis by an approved outside evaluation organization recognized by National Association of Credential Evaluation Services (NACES).